Aayush-B/Sapient-PJP/README.md

 # Sapient-PJP
-A repository for Sapient-PJP Assignments.
+A repository for sapient pjp assignments.
 All the assignments are present on the respective branches.